Save your sanity. Escape the rut. Sharpen your skills.

 Have you found teaching to be harder than you thought it’d be?

 Could you use encouragement, advice, or just some fresh ideas?

 Are you ready to take your classroom from ho-hum to amazing?

-Create Your Dream Classroom provides tips and strategies to help you do just what the title suggests: create the classroom you've always wanted.
-Designed to help new teachers conquer the learning curve and to bring fresh ideas to veterans, it’s the perfect resource for Christian teachers.
+Create Your Dream Classroom will help you do just what the title suggests: create the classroom you've always wanted.

 The book consists of fifty short daily readings particularly designed to save the sanity of new teachers and to bring fresh ideas and insights to veterans.
 With an emphasis on biblical truths, self-reflection, and practical action steps, Create Your Dream Classroom will help you grow and excel as a teacher.
 Click here to download a free preview.

 While this book is written specifically for Christian teachers, it will benefit any teacher, regardless of your faith (or lack thereof).
 If you’re not a Christian, you can choose to simply skip over the Scriptural sections.
 Or, you can go ahead and read them – you might just find them life-changing!

 Join us in our free online book club for Christian teachers.